INDIGO-Initiative/indigo-data-standard/docs/data-dictionary/pipeline.rst

 Delivery Locations
 ------------------

 This is a list.
-One project can have multiple items of data.
+One pipeline can have multiple items of data.
 One item of data is defined as:

 .. datadictionary::
    :schema: pipeline.json